matloff/polyanNA/README.md

 [polyreg package](http://github/matloff/polyreg), which forms polynomial terms in a *multivariate* context, properly handling the case of indicator variables, whose powers need not be computed.

-Let's call this method New NA Level, NNAL.

 ## NNAL functions in this package: